 A trip to Georgia is connected with a journey into kindness and humanity.
-A gem hidden between Asia and Europe and full of mysterious and stunning places.
+The gem hidden between Asia and Europe and full of mysterious and stunning places.
 Those mysterious places are authentic and unique.
-To discover it in an adventurous way I would like to introduce you the most unusual sights that can be found only here in Georgia.
+To discover it in an adventurous way I would like to introduce you to the most unusual sights that can be found only here in Georgia.

-Vardzia is the cave town dating back to the 12th century AD, located on the banks of the river Mtkvari, one of the most important historical sites in Georgia.
+Vardzia is a cave town dating back to the 12th century AD, located on the banks of the river Mtkvari, one of the most important historical sites in Georgia.
 Carved out of the entire wall of the cliff, in the middle of a huge gorge, offers unforgettable views.

-In the late 1100's the medieval kingdom of Georgia was constantly under threat of the Mongol Empire.
+In the late 1100s the medieval kingdom of Georgia was constantly under threat from the Mongol Empire.
 To help her people avoid the Mongol onslaught, Tamar the queen of Georgia ordered the construction of an underground sanctuary and secretly they started building this fortress under the Erusheli Mountain.
 It was a gigantic job but the people worked hard with the determination that their culture and lifestyle should not be destroyed by the invading Mongols.

-The only way to get to this underground city was through a secret tunnel which started at the nearby Mtkvari River.
-It has been abandoned since the 16th century, but preserved for visitors, including the Church of Dormition, and various paintings depicting religious scenes.
+The only way to get to this underground city was through a secret tunnel that started at the nearby Mtkvari River.
+It has been abandoned since the 16th century but preserved for visitors, including the Church of Dormition, and various paintings depicting religious scenes.

 The name Uplistsike means «Fortress of the Lord».
 Its history began in the Iron Age, second millennium BC.
 Back then, the complex was a very important cultural center for pagan worship in the Kartli (Iberia) region.
 Among the ruins, one can find the Hellenistic amphitheater, the pagan temple with an opening in the roof and smaller chambers that seem to have been homes.
 All the structures were carved out of sandstone rock.